amorphie/Amorphie.Schemas/README.md

 ## Contributing

-This package is maintained by the Amorphie Team.
-For issues, feature requests, or contributions, please visit the [GitHub repository](https://github.com/amorphie/Amorphie.Schemas).
+This package is maintained by the vNext Team.
+For issues, feature requests, or contributions, please visit the [GitHub repository](https://github.com/burgan-tech/vnext-schema).

 ## License